 A: You may see a church from time to time offering a class in conversational English for immigrants—helping them make sense of a world in which an unfamiliar tongue is spoken.
-Similarly, ACTS Church Lakeline is offering this class to help people make sense of entertainment—Entertainment as a Second Language.
-Essentially, it is a class to help improve the media literacy and fluency of people.
+Essentially, these series are classes to help improve the media literacy and fluency of people.
 There are currently two different series, Lenses (fall) and Cinema & Religion (spring).

-Q: How does the informal class differ from a traditional college class or church event?
+Q: How does the informal class differ from a traditional college class?

-A: In essence, this 10-week class does much more than just study film aesthetics.
-More importantly, participants will fully examine both their personal and the societal responses to the messages found in popular movies.
-As such, Parabolic Media has made arrangments with (place TBA) to use the theater as a suitable classroom for examining films in their most natural and powerful state.
+A: In essence, this 8-week class does much more than just study film aesthetics.
+More importantly, participants will fully examine both their personal and societal responses to the messages found in popular movies.
+As such, Parabolic Media has made arrangments with (place TBA) to use the theater as a suitable classroom.
+This enables us to examine films in their most natural and powerful state.
 Unlike a movie you attend for entertainment purposes, we include a lively discussion afterward that helps us all understand the experience we have shared.
-Note that the church has no expectations that you participate in any other ministry, but you are welcome to in any case.
-In light of ACTS Church's concerns for media literacy, it seems no coincidence that the church meets at Southwest Theaters (old Alamo Drafthouse) Sundays at 10 AM.

 Q: Do I have assignments if I attend the Informal Class?

-A: No. We only ask that you become familiar with the course material we provide for your own sake.
+A: No. We only suggest that you become familiar with the course material offered (the books) for your own sake.
 In our discussion, you can add your voice to the mix or just quietly enjoy the discussion.
 All opinions are welcome.

 Q: Do I get academic credit?

 A: The class is for your own edification.
-However, those who attend at least seven screenings will be eligible to receive a certificate of completion.
+However, those who attend at least seven screenings will be eligible to receive a certificate of completion upon request.